BohanXu-74/Problem-Maker/README.md

 ---

-## ✨ Features
+##  Features

-- 🔄 Rotary encoder to select math symbols (➕ ➖ ✖ ➗)
+-  Rotary encoder to select math symbols (➕ ➖ ✖ ➗)
-- 🧮 Generates 10 math problems per session
+-  Generates 10 math problems per session
-- ⏱ Built-in timer to measure completion time
+-  Built-in timer to measure completion time
-- 📟 Display shows questions, answers, and time
+-  Display shows questions, answers, and time
-- 📦 Handheld enclosure — 3D printed
+-  Handheld enclosure — 3D printed
-- 🎯 Designed for speed practice and embedded learning

 ---

-## 🕹 How It Works
+##  How It Works

 1. Turn the **rotary encoder** to choose a math operation.
 2. Press **Start** to begin a session.